oracle-livelabs/oci/peoplesoft-fullstack-dr/drpg-members/drpg-members.md

  - Resource Type is **Database**
  - Database Type is **Oracle Base Database**
  - Database System will be PeopleSoft Primary Application Database
- - Database Home will be auto-popluated
+ - Database Home will be auto-populated
- - Database will be auto-popluated
+ - Database will be auto-populated
  - Database password secret will be the secret created in Lab 1.

   Make sure to check the box **"I understand that all existing plans will be deleted"**.